Stax's Account Assurance process applies security controls to all Stax-managed AWS accounts within your AWS Organization.

 The AWS IAM Access Analyzer service is enabled at the AWS Organization level.
 This means that it is configured within every region of every account in your AWS Organization.
-As part of this configuration, all IAM Access Analyzer findings are delivered to the StaxTrail S3 bucket in your logging account.
+As part of this configuration, all IAM Access Analyzer findings are made available within Events in your security account.

 In addition, an AWS service-linked role is created within each account so that AWS IAM Analyzer can analyze your resources.
 The role is named AWSServiceRoleForAccessAnalyzer.

 AWS Systems Manager

 AWS Systems Manager is an AWS service that you can use to view and control your infrastructure on AWS.
 Session Manager is a feature of AWS Systems Manager which allows you to manage instances through a browser-based shell or via the AWS CLI.
 Stax enables auditing and logging of session activity within Session Manager as part of Account Assurance.
 All logs are sent to an S3 bucket in your Logging account.

 Service Control Policies (SCPs) govern which services users can access and the actions they can perform.
 SCPs function at the AWS Organization entity level (root, organizational unit, or account).

 Within Stax, SCPs called Policies are applied to your Stax Organization and Account Types.
 Stax Policies protect Stax-provisioned resources and configurations that provide critical security services and controls.
 All SCPs applied by Stax are visible in the Stax Console under the Policies sub-menu in the left-hand navigation pane.